johnnash19800101/AmericanHeroVideo/README.md

 and upload it(American-Hero-25Mb.mp4) to my github.

 If you can not open this website, just download this video(American-Hero-25Mb.mp4) from my github.

+More details please go to https://www.zhihu.com/question/646409056, if you know chinese.